-This certification is executed on behalf of the City of Keller, Texas (the "City") and (the "Business Organization"), pursuant to the Public Funds nvestment Act, Chapter 2256, Texas Government Code (the "Act") in connection with investment transactions conducted between the City and the Business Organization.
-The undersigned Qualified Representative of the Business Organization hereby certifies on behalf of the Business Organization that: The undersigned is a Qualified Representative of the Business Organization offering to enter are investment transaction with the City as such terms are used in the Public Funds Investment Act, Chapter 2256, Texas Government Code; and 2.
+Investr certification is executed on behalf of the City of Keller, Texas (the "City") and the "Business Organization"), pursuant to the Public Funds ment Act, Chapter 2256, Texas Government Code (the "Act") in connection with investment transactions exted between the City and the Business Organization. ndersigned Qualified Representative of the Business Organization hereby certifies on behalf of the ess Organization that: 1.
+The undersigned is a Qualified Representative of the Business Organization offering to enter an investment transaction with the City as such terms are used in the Public Funds Investment Act, Chapter 2256, Texas Government Code; and 2.
 The Qualified Representative of the Business Organization has received and reviewed the Investment Policy furnished by the City; and 3.
-The Qualified Representative of the Business Organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Business Organization and the City that are not authorized by the City's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio or requires are interpretation of subjective investment standards.
-Qualified Representative of Business Organization Firm: Signature Printed Name: Citle:
+The Qualified Representative of the Business Organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Business Organization and the City that are not authorized by the City's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio, requires an interpretation of subjective investment standards, or relates to investment transactions of the City that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority.
+Qualifi ied Representative of Business Organization Firm: a.
+Signati ure Printed 1 Name: Title: